Intensive English Program

 Students are taught to:

-- Function knowledgeably in the US culture and a university environment
+- Function knowledgeably in American culture and in a university environment.

 The IEP also provides language instruction to individuals admitted to the University of West Florida who wish to improve their level of English proficiency and cultural awareness in the form of English for Non-Native Speakers (ENS) courses.